 Eminem is an artist who has done a huge service to the genres of rap and hip hop.
 We can consider him a pioneer in mainstreaming Hip Hop and Rap.
 So why would he want to destroy it?

 Suge Knight is just trouble.
 If you’ve watched ‘Straight Outta Compton’ movie you would understand the feud Suge had with Dr. Dre and what a fierce man he is.
 Suge Knight won’t probably limit him to a lyrics battle if he was dragged into beef.
 So Em was careful enough to leave him out of all his musical career as Eminem was working with Dr. Dre at the time.
-Even in this verse the name ‘Suge’ is omitted.
-Had Eminem tried to help Dre at the time, he would be merely like a toy soldier.
+Even in this verse, the name ‘Suge’ is omitted.
+Had Eminem tried to help Dre at the time, he would be merely as a toy soldier.

 The last part of the first verse describes the beef with Suge Knight and Dr. Dre and how Eminem faced it all.

 Had Eminem been called out, he probably would have gotten into a pretty ugly beef with Suge.
-But for some reason both parties stayed out of their ways.
+But for some reason, both parties stayed out of their ways.
 Eminem was working with Dr. Dre when the feud between Dre and Suge escalated.
 But it all started before Eminem.
 So Em says he chose to not run his mouth on something he basically knew nothing about-he doesn’t know the ins and outs of the feud.
 Even Dre had told Em to stay out of it, so he did.
 Dr. Dre cleared the path for Eminem to be a global phenomenon.
-Eminem has shown his gratitude to Dre many occasions because of this.
+Eminem has shown his gratitude to Dre on many occasions because of this.
 So it hurt him to see Suge Knight taking shots at Dre.
 The feud between Dre and Suge was all business.
 It was mainly about Dr. Dre walking out of Suge’s record label ‘Death Row Records’.
 Dre walking out was a huge loss for Suge business-wise.
-Dre formed Aftermath record label afterwards and later signed in Eminem on it.
+Dre formed the Aftermath record label afterward and later signed in Eminem on it.

 After that mesmerizing journey, Em takes us to verse two of “Like Toy Soldiers”.

 “Like Toy Soldiers” track says there were simpler times in hip hop history-where rap battles were limited to the stage, and it was ‘acceptable’ dissing.
 But things have escalated now.
-The rich artists are also powerful and do not stop at anything to settle their beefs offstage.
+The rich artists are also powerful and do not stop at anything to settle their beef offstage.
 Especially when you drag someone’s kids into the feud and diss them so disgracefully, it gets beyond control.
 It’s not just words anymore-they are bullets.
 Once you mention someone’s name in a song, it’s no longer rapping-it’s a diss.
-So gotta be careful of what you put in lyrics.
+So gotta be careful of what you put in the lyrics.
 This may very well be the reason Em emitted Suge’s name in “Like Toy Soldiers.”

 This bit talks about the beef between 50 Cent and Ja Rule.
-When Ja took shots at 50 in the beginning, Dre and Em sat down with 50 Cent and calmed him down and asked him not to go after him.
+When Ja took shots at 50 in the beginning, Dre and Em sat down with 50 Cent and calmed him down, and asked him not to go after him.
 But the release of “Loose Change” by Ja Rule pushed 50 Cent beyond control.
 And even Eminem was like ef it, let him have it.
 “Loose Change” got Em involved in the feud too.
 So both of them murdered the career of Ja Rule.
-Like toy soldiers they waged into war without looking back and forth.
+Like toy soldiers, they waged war without looking back and forth.

 This refers to the beef with Benzino.
 He was the editor of a magazine named The Source.